Use this guide to find out how to save money and do finance in Spain in 2022, if you are thinking about becoming an expat, or are living in Spain.

 And is it really necessary to constantly work out how much the shopping would have come to in Pounds?

-These and other questions are very important to ask, as all too often expats don’t consider the best way to move their money abroad, so as to save the maximum amount during a major purchase, or research how they’re going to exchange it on a day to day basis once they’ve moved to Spain.
+These and other questions are very important to ask, as all too often expats don’t consider the best way to move their money abroad, so save money and do finance for expats in Spain in 2022 by reading this guide.

-Because maintaining your finances is so crucial, this in-depth post covers all about finances in Spain, including info on international bank accounts, how to open a Spanish bank account, and how to save money using professional money exchange services, and the revolutionary new money exchange apps now available on smartphones.
+Because maintaining your finances is so crucial, this in-depth post covers all about finances in Spain.
+This includes info on international bank accounts and how to open a Spanish bank account.
+Additionally, it shows you how to save money using professional money exchange services.
+Finally, you can learn about the revolutionary new money exchange apps now available on smartphones.

 Important : Whilst we have lived in Spain many years and may use some of the services outlined in this article, we are not, and never have been, financial advisors.
 You must always get independant financial advice from trained experts, and discuss your personal situation with a professional, before entering into any contract involving your money.